larisaescobar/public/content/developers/distributor/widget/integrations.md

 #### Universal Analytics

-You can track all the events for further statistics computations about behaviour of your customers.
-Use Google Universal Analytics tag with `Event` track type.
-The trigger should be a regex grouping all the events you want to track (to track *all* events, you can use `^distributor` regex as described [here](#triggers)).
+You can track all the events for further statistical computations about behaviour of your customers.
+Use the Google Universal Analytics tag with `Event` track type.
+The Trigger should be a regex grouping of all the events you want to track (to track *all* events, you can use `^distributor` regex as described [here](#triggers)).

 ![events_tag](./img/eventsTag.png)

 #### Google Ecommerce

-You can track transactions with Google Universal Analytics tag with `Transaction` track type on `distributorBookingFinished` event.
-All the needed data for tracking are set in Tag Manager's *dataLayer* and will be passed automatically.
+You can track transactions with the Google Universal Analytics tag with the `Transaction` track type on the `distributorBookingFinished` event.
+All the needed data for tracking is set in the Tag Manager's *dataLayer* and will be passed automatically.

 ![ecommerce_tag](./img/ecommerceTag.png)

 ##### Tracking with Mews Merchant and source attribution

-When you have a Mews Merchant set up, the payment by customer is legally required to happen on our domain.
-Therefore all the transactions during checkout are attributed to Mews domain.
-This unfortunate limitation of the checkout process that we can't currently overcome.
+When you have Mews Merchant set up, a payment by a customer is legally required to happen on our domain.
+Therefore, all the transactions during a checkout are attributed to Mews domain.
+This is an unfortunate limitation of the checkout process that we cannot currently overcome.

 ### Troubleshooting